How to invest during retirement to protect your pension pot

 When you’re saving up your pension pot, the money is invested in a fund designed to provide long-term growth.
 When you come to take your pension pot, you may decide to keep it invested in the stock market and draw an income from it over the years.

-Here, you are not investing for long-term growth but for income.
+Although you’ll still want to achieve long-term growth, you’ll also need to provide an income.
 Investing for income generally means trying to choose assets that provide more stable growth and are less vulnerable to dips in the stock market.

-This is important, because if your drawdown fund loses too much value and you continue to make withdrawals from it, it will be much harder for it to recover its losses when the stock market rises again.
+Making suitable investment choices is crucial because if your drawdown pension pot fund loses too much value and you continue to make withdrawals from it, it will be much harder for it to recover its losses when the stock market rises again.

 So how do you choose the right assets?
 Fortunately, a financial adviser will arrange this for you.

-Pension providers offer ready-made drawdown funds to suit a variety of retirement lifestyles, and your financial adviser will be able to recommend the best ones for your needs.
+Pension providers offer ready-made drawdown portfolios to suit a variety of retirement lifestyles, and your financial adviser will be able to recommend the best ones for your needs.

 The important thing to remember with drawdown is that you are still an investor, relying (perhaps entirely) on the stock market for your future income.